 This post relies on configurations and code that are featured in my previous post Automate releases from your pipelines using Infrastructure as Code.
 The full source code can be found in this repo.

-Smoke tests are great for exposing unexpected build errors, connection errors, and validating a server’s expected response after a new release is deployed to a target environment.
+Smoke tests are great for exposing unexpected build errors, connection errors, and for validating a server’s expected response after a new release is deployed to a target environment.
 For example, a quick, simple smoke test could validate that an application is accessible and is responding with expected response codes like OK 200

 , 300